K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ###### <div id='3.2.2.4.4.1'/> 3.2.2.4.4.1.
 Create Deployment Job
 1. Click the “Add” button from Job.<br>
 ![103]
-2.	구성 페이지로 이동하여 작업 유형을 배포(Deploy)로 선택한 후 유형에서 원하는 배포 유형을 선택, 파이프라인 관리에서 저장해 놓은 Cloud Foundry 정보를 선택한다.
-(Cloud Foundry 정보를 가져오기 위해서는 선행 과정이 필요하다. 과정은 3.2.3.1.
-Cloud Foundry 정보 관리 항목을 참고한다). 그다음 MANIFEST 사용 여부를 체크 후 입력 유형과 작업 트리거를 차례로 입력한다.
+2. Go to configuration page and select the job type to Deploy, and the Cloud Foundry information that has been saved during Pipeline management.
+(Procedures for bringing Cloud Foundry information has to be done first.
+Refer to 3.2.3.1.
+Cloud Foundry information management).
+Select wheter to use MANIFEST or not. then enter input type and job trigger.
 ![104]
 3. Click “Save” button and check the newly created deployment Job from the pipeline details page.
 ![105]